cloud-gov/cf-subpath-proxy/README.md

 Sometimes applications aren't well-behaved when Cloud Foundry serves them from a route with a `--path`.
 One way to handle this situation is to use a proxy app as a front-end which strips the path from the request before it reaches the problem app.
 The misbehaving app will see all requests arriving via `/` instead of a subpath, avoiding broken behavior.
 You can use the [NGINX buildpack](https://docs.cloudfoundry.org/buildpacks/nginx/index.html) to implement such a proxy application, as demonstrated here.

 ### That's too vague; what's an example of an app that misbehaves on a route with a path?
 Running [R Shiny](https://shiny.rstudio.com/) apps on [Cloud Foundry](https://www.cloudfoundry.org/) works great thanks to the [R Buildpack](https://docs.cloudfoundry.org/buildpacks/r/index.html)... until you try to map your R Shiny app a route to with a `--path`!
-If you do that you're likely to see requests for JS and CSS resources from a `/shared` path that probably doesn't map to your app (or another Shiny app), and your app will appear broken.
-You may be tempted to try tweaking R code and route config, but that way lies madness, and in 12-factor land we don't want our app to care about how requests are routed to it.

-We've referenced [an example from the Shiny documentation](https://support.rstudio.com/hc/en-us/articles/213733868-Running-Shiny-Server-with-a-Proxy) for the content of the `nginx.conf` file in this repo.
+Then you'll see a `404 Not Found` message from the Shiny app.

+If you provide a `uiPattern` parameter matching the path when you set up the app object in your R code, you'll see the app respond, but request JS and CSS assets from a `/shared` path.
+If you don't have another Shiny app at the root of the same hostname, those assets won't be found, and the app will appear broken.

+In 12-factor land we don't want our app to care about how requests are routed to it, and we don't want apps to request JS and CSS from each other.
+We've referenced [an example from the Shiny documentation](https://support.rstudio.com/hc/en-us/articles/213733868-Running-Shiny-Server-with-a-Proxy) and to configure an `nginx-buildpack` proxy app here that provides these attributes.

 ## Using the proxy
 1. Map the misbehaving app to a route on an `.internal` domain, eg `<appname>.apps.internal`.